Rich Matteson

-Rich A. Matteson, (born Richmond Albert Matteson, January 12, 1929, Forest Lake, Minnesota – June 24, 1993, Jacksonville, Florida) was an American jazz artist and collegiate music educator who specialized in the euphonium.
+Rich A. Matteson (born Richmond Albert Matteson; January 12, 1929, in Forest Lake, Minnesota – June 24, 1993, in Jacksonville, Florida) was an American jazz artist and collegiate music educator who specialized in the euphonium.
 He played the tuba in a walking bass style with Bob Scobey (1958), and worked with the Dukes of Dixieland for two years (1959–61).
-In the 1970s Matteson taught Jazz Improvisation at North Micmaster University in Hamilton, and was Director of NTSU's 3 O'Clock Lab Band.
+In the 1970s Matteson taught Jazz Improvisation at North Micmaster University in Hamilton, and was Director of NTSU's 3 O'Clock Lab Band. also Rich Matteson (1929–1993) was an amazing jazz euphonium player, composer, arranger, and educator who played a major role in establishing the euphonium as a legitimate jazz instrument.
+As a renowned clinician for Yamaha and Disney, he championed jazz education, served as a professor at the University of North Texas and the University of North Florida, and co-led the Matteson-Phillips Tuba Jazz Consort.